KF-Art/icewm-personal-tunning/README.md

 Now add this line at the end of the file (change <code>yourusername</code> for your user's name):

-	yourusername ALL= NOPASSWD: /usr/bin/brillo
+	yourusername ALL= NOPASSWD: /usr/bin/brillo /usr/bin/zzz

 Alternatively, you can use the automated script method.
-Create a group and make an exception to <code>sudoers</code>.

-	sudo groupadd brillo
-	sudo usermod -aG brillo $USER
-	echo '%brillo ALL=(ALL) NOPASSWD: /usr/bin/brillo /usr/bin/zzz' | sudo 	EDITOR='tee -a' visudo
+	echo "$USER $(cat /etc/hostname)= NOPASSWD: /usr/bin/brillo /usr/bin/zzz" | sudo EDITOR='tee -a' visudo

 After that, logout.
 Related keybindings and startup commands now should work.

 <H2>Installing Xed text editor (Void only)</H2>
 Xed is my favorite GTK text editor, so I included it into this build.
-I think that is strange that the Cinnamon's text editor Xed is not in the repositories of Void, because Cinnamon is one of the officially supported desktop environments.
+I think that is strange that the Cinnamon's default text editor is not in the repositories of Void, because Cinnamon is one of the officially supported desktop environments.
+Into Artix this is not necessary, 'cause it's on the repositories.

 <H3>Automated install (recommended)</H3>
 The installation of Xed via XDEB is quite tedious, so I created a script to automate the task.
 First, clone this repo (if not done already):